virgo79/acf-audio-video-player/README.md

 If you were using the ACF Audio/Video Field, and you are having issues using this field, you can simply replace it with this field.
 To replace the old ACF Audio/Video Field with Acf Audio/Video Player simply:
 - install the ACF Audio/Video Player
-- go to any ACF Field Gruop Screen and change every field type from 'Audio/Video' to 'Audio/Video Player'
+- go to any ACF Field Group Screen and change every field type from 'Audio/Video' to 'Audio/Video Player'

 # Compatibility
 This ACF Field has been tested with:
 - ACF 5.7.0 PRO or later (but should work even with ACF5)
 - Wordpress 4.9.8

+- Does not work with ACF4